All Episodes

 I don't even want to know.

-That's very complicated.
+It's very complicated.

 Everything about you is complicated.

-That's why simple man cracks me up.
+That's why Simple Man cracks me up.

-But Bill, we we have looked hard to find a single example.
+Bill, we have looked hard to find a single example.

-These are really truly peaceful protests, and they're protesting the mandate.
+These are really, truly peaceful protests, and they're protesting the mandate.

-Well, little little Justin, I mean little Justin.
+Well, little Justin, I mean.

 Yeah.